Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 seal
 tomcat@seal:/var/lib/tomcat9$
 ```

-The tester used the "pspy" tool to monitor the system processes
+The tester used the "pspy" tool to monitor the system processes and found that the "luis" account would periodically run ansible to backup the /var/lib/tomcat9/webapps/ROOT/admin/dashboard directory to the /opt/backups/files/directory.

 ```
 tomcat@seal:/tmp$ ./pspy64
 pspy - version: v1.2.1 - Commit SHA: f9e6a1590a4312b9faa093d8dc84e19567977a6d